 3. Where is the mint mark on a 1946 Walking Liberty Half Dollar?

-The mint mark appears on the reverse side in the bottom left portion, underneath the olive branch near the rim.
-Denver mint coins display a “D” and San Francisco coins show an “S” in this location.
-Philadelphia mint coins carry no mint mark, as was standard practice for the main mint facility during this period.
+The mint mark appears on the reverse side in the lower-left area, below the pine and olive branch near the rim.
+Denver coins show a “D” and San Francisco coins show an “S” at that location.
+Philadelphia coins carry no mint mark at all, which was standard practice for the main mint facility throughout this series.